TUM-DSE/CVM_eval/docs/linux.md

 [    0.720886] software IO TLB: mapped [mem 0x0000000032600000-0x0000000072600000] (1024MB)
 [    0.768479] software IO TLB: Memory encryption is active and system is using DMA bounce buffers
 ```
-- Note: swiotlb is allocated by default even for the normal guest
+- Note: swiotlb is allocated by default even for the normal guest regardless the use of swtiolb
+    - We should check debugfs and bpftrace (kprobe/tracepoint) to see if the swiotlb is actually used
-- If swiotlb size is too small, the kenerl prints `swiotlb buffer is full`
+- If swiotlb size is too small, the kernel prints `swiotlb buffer is full`
 - bpftrace
 ```
 # bpftrace -e 't:swiotlb:swiotlb_bounced { @++; } i:s:1 { if(@){print(@); clear(@);} }'